-6 English to Sign Interpreting/Transliterating (4) CSU
+English to Sign Interpreting/Transliterating (4) CSU

 Prerequisite: American Sign Language 4 and 5 with a grade of "C" or better.
 Corequisite: Concurrent enrollment in ASL 101E required.
 Suggested concurrent enrollment in American Sign Language 10.
+Normally offered in the Fall semester only.